 Implement single sign-on from an ASPX webpage or IFRAME

-This topic describes how to develop a custom webpage that can make SDK calls to Microsoft Dynamics CRM 2015 and Microsoft Dynamics CRM Online 2015 Update on behalf of the Microsoft Dynamics CRM user who is signed in.
+This topic describes how to develop a custom webpage that can make SDK calls to Microsoft Dynamics CRM Online 2016 Update and Microsoft Dynamics CRM 2016 (on-premises) on behalf of the Microsoft Dynamics CRM user who is signed in.
 The typical use of this capability is to write a webpage that is displayed in an inline frame in the Microsoft Dynamics CRM web application user interface.
 That webpage performs its intended operation, for example, providing a store front, while being hosted on a website independent of the site that’s hosting CRM.
 However, the webpage can perform its operations on behalf of the CRM user who is signed in.
 The result is seamless integration between a webpage and Microsoft Dynamics CRM.

 This scenario is for a Microsoft Dynamics 365Internet-facing deployment (IFD) where a separate website hosts a custom ASPX webpage that is optionally displayed in an inline frame of the Microsoft Dynamics 365 web application.
 This scenario uses federated claims.
 Therefore, you’ll have to set up a security token service (STS) server for identity management.
 You’ll also need a certificate to be used when making Microsoft Dynamics 365 and the website relying parties, which established cross-domain trust between these parties.